-Wholesale/Retail Seafood Dealers, Retail Seafood Dealers, Restaurants and Retail Grocers shall keep and maintain in the English language: 1.
-Records of the quantity and species of "fish"/seafood (fresh, frozen, processed or unprocessed) acquired; 2.
-The date the "fish"/seafood was acquired and the full name and license number of the commercial fisherman, wholesale/retail dealer, or the out-of-state sellers from whom the "fish"/seafood was acquired; 3.
-Records of the quantity and species of "fish"/seafood sold and the name and license number of the person to whom the "fish"/seafood was sold.
-When sold to the consumer the records shall indicate the quantity, species and date, and shall state the "fish"/seafood was sold to the consumer.
+Wholesale/retail seafood dealers, retail seafood dealers, restaurants and retail grocers shall keep and maintain in the English language:

+- Records of the quantity and species of "fish"/seafood (fresh, frozen, processed, or unprocessed) acquired; records of fish/seafood acquired from commercial fishermen are required to be documented on department-issued trip tickets. - The date the "fish"/seafood was acquired and the full name and license number of the commercial fisherman, wholesale/retail dealer, or the out-of-state sellers from whom the "fish"/seafood was acquired; - Records of the quantity and species of "fish"/seafood sold and the name and license number of the person to whom the "fish"/seafood was sold.

+When sold to the consumer, the records shall indicate the quantity, species, and date shall state the "fish"/seafood was sold to the consumer.
 Records shall be maintained for three years and shall be available and open to inspection by the Department of Wildlife and Fisheries.
 Purchases made from fishermen for which a permit is required shall document the commercial fisherman's permit number on the records.
 When creel limits apply to commercial species, records shall also indicate the number or head count of such species.